Postsecondary Degrees and Credentials

 Overview

-The Council recognizes the growing importance of non-degree career paths, including professional certifications, licenses, digital badges, and military service.
-The Lumina Foundation reports that in 2019, the most recent year for which data are available, 7.8% of Maine adults ages 25-64 who lacked postsecondary degrees held occupational credentials.
-That is above the New England average of 6.4% and just below the national average of 8.1%.
-In all, an estimated 52.6% of Maine adults ages 25-64 held an associate, bachelor’s, graduate, or professional degree, or a non-degree credential of value in 2019.
-This is up from 50.5% in 2018.
+This metric recognizes the growing importance of non-degree career paths, including professional certifications, licenses, digital badges, and military service.
+The Lumina Foundation reports that in 2022, 7.3% of Maine adults ages 25-64 who lacked postsecondary degrees held one of these occupational credentials.
+That is above the New England average of 6.0% and below the national average of 7.8%.